arcturo/library/coffeescript/chapters/05_compiling.md

 #Automating CoffeeScript compilation

-An issue to CoffeeScript is that it puts another layer between you and JavaScript, and manually having to compile CoffeeScript files whenever they change quickly gets old.
-Fortunately CoffeeScript has some alternatives to manual compilation, which can make the development cycle somewhat smoother.
+An issue with CoffeeScript is that it puts another layer between you and JavaScript, and having to manually compile CoffeeScript files whenever they change quickly gets old.
+Fortunately CoffeeScript has some alternative forms of compilation which can make the development cycle somewhat smoother.

 As we covered in the first chapter, we can compile CoffeeScript files using the `coffee` executable: